-For the past year, I’ve been writing a book on mentoring and, as I pull together the many threads of history, social policy, and research, an interesting picture is emerging.
+by Jean Rhodes For the past year, I’ve been writing a book on mentoring and, as I pull together the many threads of history, social policy, and research, an interesting picture is emerging.
 One that raises uncomfortable questions about mentoring in the age inequality.
 Mentoring as a field can trace its lineage to the progressive […]

 Written by Justin Preston In a pair of new studies conducted at Yale University and the Institute for Policy Studies, researchers identified a troubling trend in the United States: The racial wealth divide is worse than we realize, and we are only growing further apart.
 How bad is it?
 According to a study conducted by […]

 Topics of Interest